mccbc/notes/notes.md

 Plan for acceleration scheme:

  - Determine what triggers acceleration.
-When the optical depth to the nearest cell face is larger than some value
+When the optical depth to the nearest cell face is larger than some value (**DONE**)
-     - Need to get current cell face. smallest of dr, r dtheta, r sintheta dphi
+     - Need to get current cell face. smallest of dr, r dtheta, r sintheta dphi (**DONE**)
  - Draw a sphere around the photon's initial position, with radius equal to the distance to the nearest cell face
  - Randomly sample the photon's final position on the surface of the sphere, and also sample a random exit direction vector
  - Sample the photon's outgoing frequency using the distribution